 Judges are people too.
 If you have a bench trial, or are going into arbitration or mediation, persuasive communication is just as important as in a jury trial.
 Our services help counsel communicate the essential themes, facts, and legal arguments to present the strongest case possible.

-Settlement Most often, cases settle.
+Settlement is the most common outcome in today’s legal arena.
 That all-important decision about whether to settle or not includes an evaluation of the chances of success and magnitude of risk.
 Research with mock jurors provides a fresh perspective on what might really happen at trial and helps you and your clients make these crucial decisions.

 Will Rountree, J.D., Ph.D. is a Senior Trial Consultant and partner and has been with Bonora Rountree since 2005.
 He brings to the team a grounded understanding of legal principles and specialized social science methodologies to reveal jurors’ perceptions and biases.